-These buffalo devilled eggs (or deviled eggs in the USA) with crispy bacon are a spectacular fusion dish that can be served as an appetizer, finger food, main side, or even main course.
+These buffalo deviled eggs with crispy bacon are a spectacular fusion dish that can be served as an appetizer, finger food, main side, or even main course.
 Whether you’re a fan of buffalo chicken wings or deviled eggs, this recipe is must-try.
+This recipe is paleo, gluten-free and keto-friendly.

 I often see buffalo sauce used with a variety of foods: buffalo chicken strips, buffalo cauliflower, buffalo shrimp and or so on.
 So, why not use that buttery, hot sauce in the deviled eggs creamy yolk filling?
 After all, the name ‘devilled’ comes from the egg filling having some spicy, zesty condiments like mustard or cayenne pepper.
 Using buffalo-inspired sauce seems rather fitting.